The Starting Line: With Hopes of Starting Over EP (2001)

-Say It Like You Mean It (2002–2004)
+Say It Like You Mean It (2002)

 On July 16, 2002, almost exactly one year after the release of their EP, the full-length Say It Like You Mean It followed.
-The songs ranged from energetic and fast-paced to melancholy and calm, dealing with performing on stage ("Given the Chance"- "I can't wait to hit the stage/and say hello/To Jersey"), vacation ("Left Coast Envy"- "Vacation's everything we need/Can I sell this sunrise/In return for a sunset?") and getting even with Vasoli's ex-girlfriend Karina ("Up & Go", "Hello Houston", "Cheek to Cheek", among others).
-The single "Best of Me" and its two music videos, as well as the second single "Leaving", received heavy radio and TV airplay, securing The Starting Line a spot on the Warped Tour.
+The songs ranged from energetic and fast-paced to melancholy and calm, dealing with performing on stage ("Given the Chance"- "I can't wait to hit the stage/and say hello/To Jersey"), vacation ("Left Coast Envy"- "Vacation's everything we need/Can I sell this sunrise/In return for a sunset?") and getting even with Vasoli's ex-girlfriend ("Up & Go", "Hello Houston", "Cheek to Cheek", among others).
+The single "The Best of Me" and its two music videos, as well as the second single "Leaving", received heavy radio and TV airplay, securing the Starting Line a spot on the Warped Tour.
 A clip of "Up & Go" was played during an episode of the short-lived television series from Fox, John Doe.
 The episode aired December 13, 2002, and was entitled 'The Mourner.'
 "Up & Go" was also included in the full-length trailer for the movie She's The Man, which starred Amanda Bynes.
+In 2003 the band appeared on Jimmy Kimmel Live, performing the song "The Best of Me".

+The Make Yourself at Home EP (2003)

 Due to their desire to put out new material, the band decided to release an all-unplugged EP, recorded in three sessions over the following year.
 The first three songs ("Make Yourself at Home", "Selective", and "Playing Favorites") (recorded in The Prize Fight's Bob Jones' bedroom in August 2002), the second session ("The Nightlife" and acoustic version of "Best of Me") (recorded in Vasoli's basement in March 2003) and the last track ("Lasting Impressions") (recorded on the band's touring bus in April 2003) became The Make Yourself at Home EP, released on November 25, 2003.
 The CD and the DVD version issued simultaneously, featuring an acoustic set performed live at Skate & Surf 2003 in Asbury Park, New Jersey, would be their last releases put out solely on Drive-Thru Records, as The Starting Line was signed by Geffen Records soon afterwards.